After years of drought, Pep Guardiola and Manchester City are trying to win just their second Champions League semi-final together.

 VERDICT: didn’t overthink

-2016: Bayern Munich vs. Atlético Madrid
+2016: Bayern Munich vs. Atletico Madrid

 Pep had Bayern back into the semi-finals for the third straight season after his losses to Madrid and Barcelona.
 This time he was facing the third of Spain’s “big three” and he had to have felt confident in finally making the Champions League final.
 His Bayern were now a perfectly humming machine; he had Robert Lewandowski and Thomas Muller in frankly ridiculous form in attack and David Alaba looked one of the best defenders on the planet.

 But just like in 2014, they lost a closely fought first-leg 1-0 in Madrid.
-A wonder goal from Saúl settled things, but Bayern felt confident they could turn things around, and sure enough, they spent the whole second leg assaulting the Atleti goal.
+A wonder goal from Saul settled things, but Bayern felt confident they could turn it around, and sure enough, they spent the whole second leg assaulting the Atleti goal.
 They even took the lead through Xabi Alonso but they let Antoine Griezmann breakthrough to equalise for Atleti.
-Bayern kept going, however, and indeed scored a winner on the night through Lewandowski, but the Polish striker and Bayern’s other forwards were so profligate.
+Bayern kept going, and indeed scored a winner on the night through Lewandowski, but the Polish striker and Bayern’s other forwards were so profligate.

 Bayern had 32 shots at goal that night, nine of which were blocked.
 Of the remaining 23, an astonishing 12 hit the target.
-12 shots on target and only two goals?
+Twelve shots on target and only two goals?
 One of those shots was a penalty from Thomas Muller!
-Obviously, Jan Oblak is brilliant but when your strikers are that inept at shooting, it’s just bad luck, not a result of overthinking.
+Obviously, Jan Oblak is brilliant, but when your strikers are that inept at shooting, it’s just bad luck, not a result of overthinking.
 This was 2012-redux, where his excellent team just couldn’t take their chances.